On This Page:

 The Navigation Bar

-The Navigation bar (or “breadcrumb links”) begins with a link to the entry page for all of Moodle.
+The Navigation bar (or “breadcrumb links”) begins with a link to the Homepage of Moodle.
 Further links to the right show your current location.
 Click the course name to return to the your course page from a sub page.

-Note: The text in the Navigation bar that has no underlines or color is for reference only, and is not clickable.
+Note: The text in the Navigation bar that has no underline or color is for reference only, and is not clickable.

 By default, a Moodle course page is divided into three columns.
 The sides contain blocks and the center contains sections.